In March 1982, HMS Yarmouth was on its way to a Far East deployment, but Argentinian President General Leopoldo Galtieri had other ideas.

 The diary takes up the story from here.
 By way of a taster, we’ve reproduced some of the pages below.
 Please read on…

-Pages 6 to 31 are not reproduced here, but all 32 pages will be included if you continue down to the bottom of the page and purchase this diary.
+Pages 6 to 31 are not reproduced here, but all 32 pages will be included in the forthcoming online eBook publication.

-HMS Yarmouth actions during the Falklands Conflict.
+HMS Yarmouth‘s actions during the Falklands Conflict.
 Excerpt from Wikipedia

 Falklands War – HMS Yarmouth